============================================================# Core Configuration (required)# ============================================================model = "Qwen/Qwen3-30B-A3B-Instruct-2507" # HuggingFace model IDmax_steps = 100 # Total training stepsbatch_size = 256 # Rollouts per training bat

 checkpoint_id = "cp_abc123"

-List available checkpoints with prime rl checkpoints <run-id>.
+List available checkpoints with prime train checkpoints <run-id>.

 Configure periodic adapter uploads during training.
 Adapters are LoRA weights that can be deployed for inference.